VivianaMolina/IrisPredictorUI/README.md

 The user can input the four key flower measurements (sepal and petal length/width), and the application returns the predicted species along with an illustrative image.

+The project is built to be deployed as a Web App (App Service) using Docker containers.

 ## ✨ Features

+Containers: Docker

+Deployment: Azure App Service (Web App)

+CI/CD: GitHub Actions (see \.github\workflows\deploy.yml)

 Classification Model: Uses a RandomForestClassifier from Scikit-learn, trained with the popular load_iris() dataset.

 Model Persistence: The trained model is saved as model_iris.pkl using joblib so it can be loaded by the Flask application without retraining.